Trying-1/bulk-video-cropper/docs/discount-system.md

 3. **Promo Codes**: Use clear, thematic codes (e.g., SUMMER20, BLACKFRIDAY)
 4. **Communication**: Use the promotional banner to highlight special offers
 5. **Testing**: Monitor conversion rates to optimize future promotions
+6. **Firestore Security**: Ensure your Firestore security rules protect promotion data
+7. **Admin Access**: Limit who can create and modify promotions
+8. **URL Parameters**: All promotion codes are automatically passed to the authentication page via URL parameters

+### Admin Dashboard Metrics

+The admin dashboard provides metrics to monitor promotion effectiveness:

+1. **Active Promotions**: Count of currently active promotions
+2. **Promotion Usage**: Track how many times each code has been used
+3. **Conversion Rate**: Percentage of users who subscribe after using a promo code
+4. **Revenue Impact**: Comparison of revenue with/without promotions
+5. **Plan Distribution**: How promotions affect the distribution across plans

 ## User Experience